stellahrotich/MLProjects101/README.md

 # DataScienceCertificateProject
-Taking a Certificate Course  in Data Science and this is my thinking part of what project to implement.
+Taking a Certificate Course  in Data Science and this is my thinking and learning part .
  Course Outline:
  -Introduction to Python
  -Business Analytics